 This bill amends the eligibility requirements for tax exemptions related to charitable, nonprofit housing projects in New Hampshire.
-It introduces new legal language that specifies the criteria these facilities must meet to qualify for tax exemption.
-Key insertions include the requirement for facilities to have an open enrollment policy for elderly persons regardless of their ability to pay, accept forms of payment that do not cover service costs (such as Medicare and Medicaid), and provide a substantial portion of services for free or at reduced fees.
-Additionally, facilities must demonstrate a commitment to serving those who cannot afford usual fees and ensure that compensation for directors and employees is not primarily based on financial performance.
+It introduces new legal language that specifies the criteria that facilities must meet to qualify for these exemptions.
+Key insertions include the requirement for facilities to have an open enrollment policy for elderly persons regardless of their ability to pay, to accept partial payment forms such as Medicare and Medicaid, and to provide a substantial portion of services for free.
+Additionally, facilities must not base compensation for directors or employees on financial performance, must include provisions in their governing documents to prevent private inurement, and must demonstrate their community contributions quantitatively.

 Statutes affected: Introduced: 72:23-k